remerjohnson/conda-reconcile/README.md

 Since Java set up is beyond the scope of this repo, read the manual, and [use the hosted version of conciliator](http://refine.codefork.com/) if you don't wish to install it locally.

+### Wikidata (Note: not provided for in this repo)

+Wikidata reconciliation is quickly becoming a highly-desired ability, and the latest development is that @wetneb has provided a [Wikidata Hosted Reconciliation Service](https://tools.wmflabs.org/openrefine-wikidata/).
+In order to use it, simply choose to reconcile a column in OpenRefine, then add the API endpoint as a "Standard Service": [https://tools.wmflabs.org/openrefine-wikidata/en/api]().

 ## Further Resources

 + [Conda cheat sheet](https://conda.io/docs/using/cheatsheet.html)

 ## Next Steps

 Make a Vagrant box to automate this further.